adamgul24/THREADS-Scheduler/README.md

-# THREADS-Scheduler
-CYBV489-Group 13
+THREADS Scheduler
-Project name: THREADS: Scheduler Milestone (SchedulerTest00) Group number: Group 13 - Kernel Development Groups Team Member: Adam H. Guled   Andrew Feng
+Project Name: THREADS: Scheduler Milestone (SchedulerTest00) Group Number: Group 13 - Kernel Development Groups Team Members: Adam H. Guled, Andrew Feng

+Overview
 This project implements a basic process scheduler for the THREADS operating system.
-The main test case (SchedulerTest00) creates one child process, waits for it to terminate, and then exits.
+The main test case, SchedulerTest00, demonstrates the creation of one child process, waits for it to terminate, and then exits.

-Process Management:
+Process Management Features
-Process creation (k_spawn)
+Process Creation: k_spawn()
-Process termination (k_exit)
+Process Termination: k_exit()
-Process waiting (k_wait)
+Process Waiting: k_wait()
-Process switching (dispatcher)
+Process Switching: dispatcher()
 Key Functions
-bootstrap() - System initialization k_spawn() - Create new process
-k_wait() - Wait for child process
-k_exit() - Terminate process
-dispatcher() - Context switching
+bootstrap(): Initializes the system and launches the first two processes (watchdog and startup). k_spawn(): Creates a new process with specified parameters. k_wait(): Blocks the parent process until a child process terminates. k_exit(): Terminates the current process and notifies its parent. dispatcher(): Handles context switching between processes.